-Exxon CEO is now Trump's secretary of state favorite: transition official
+Exxon CEO is now Trump's secretary of state favorite -transition official

 Tillerson's favored status was revealed as former New York Mayor Rudy Giuliani formally withdrew from consideration for secretary of state.

-The transition official, who spoke on condition of anonymity, said Tillerson had moved ahead in Trump's deliberations over 2012 Republican presidential nominee Mitt Romney, who has met Trump twice, including a dinner in New York.
+The transition official, who spoke on condition of anonymity, said Tillerson, 64, had moved ahead in Trump's deliberations over 2012 Republican presidential nominee Mitt Romney, who has met Trump twice, including at a dinner in New York.

 But the official said Romney was still under consideration for the job, along with John Bolton, a former U.S. ambassador to the United Nations; U.S. Senator Bob Corker of Tennessee, and retired Navy Admiral James Stavridis.

+Tillerson has been chairman and CEO of Exxon Mobil since 2006.
+He is expected to retire from the company next year.

+Should Tillerson be nominated, climate change could be another divisive issue.
+The company is under investigation by the New York Attorney General's Office for allegedly misleading investors, regulators and the public on what it knew about global warming.

-(Reporting by Steve Holland; Editing by Mary Milliken and Leslie Adler)
+(Reporting by Steve Holland and James Oliphant; Editing by Leslie Adler and Lisa Shumaker)